 Sustainable palm oil is readily available.
 It does cost slightly more, but it costs more to produce.
-Some manufacturers support sustainable palm oil, and pay farmers the premium it deserves, but many do not.
+Some manufacturers support sustainable palm oil and pay farmers the premium it deserves, but many do not.
 Consumers have an important role in encouraging the businesses that produce their favourite products to use sustainable palm oil.

 Q. What is GAR doing to support sustainable palm oil?

-Sustainability is integral to our business, as we recognise that the ongoing success of our business requires a consistent and long term approach.
+Sustainability is integral to our business, as we recognise that the ongoing success of our business requires a consistent and long-term approach.
 We want to ensure that our palm oil operations are deforestation-free, traceable and bring benefits to the communities where we operate.

 We are also particularly focused on working with the local communities in and around our concessions.
 We are involving the community in conservation efforts through inclusive approaches including Participatory Mapping (PM) and Participatory Conservation Planning (PCP).
-Through PM, GAR and local communities map the land use in its concessions.
+Through PM, GAR and local communities map the land use in our concessions.
 The mapping allows all stakeholders to identify and designate critical areas for the community such as areas important for food security as well as conservation areas.
 This spatial plan is recognised formally and lodged with local authorities.
 The exercise also allows us to involve the community in conservation planning.

-We are major buyers of independent smallholder-grown palm oil, in addition to that grown by smallholders on our estates through our ‘plasma’ scheme.
+We are major buyers of independent smallholder-grown palm oil, in addition to that grown by smallholders on our estates through our plasma scheme.
 We see traceability as an important tool to engage farmers, understand their needs and bring them with us towards better practices, including certification.
 We have an ambitious goal of achieving a fully traceable supply chain by 2020.